 Welcome to Congress at York

-York University will host the 2023 Congress of the Humanities and Social Sciences, in partnership with the Federation for the Humanities and Social Sciences.
+York University is hosting the 2023 Congress of the Humanities and Social Sciences, in partnership with the Federation for the Humanities and Social Sciences.
 Congress is the largest academic gathering in Canada, and one of the largest in the world.
-The event in 2023 will be the 92nd annual edition, bringing together around 70 academic associations from humanities and social sciences disciplines, including literature, history, theatre, film studies, education, music, sociology, geography, social work and more.
+The event in 2023 will be the 92nd annual edition, bringing together 67 academic associations from humanities and social sciences disciplines, including literature, history, theatre, film studies, education, music, sociology, geography, social work and more.

 As the first in-person event held in four years, adherence to public health guidelines will be prioritized.
 Building on the Federation for the Humanities and Social Sciences’ successful virtual Congress in 2021 and its commitment to increasing accessibility, the conference will also include robust virtual components.